How Many Hours Do ATVs Last? What is Considered High?

 Don’t we all know someone who somehow manages to break almost everything they get their hands on?

 It doesn’t matter whether it is tools, camping gear, sports equipment, or a vehicle.
-After just a short while in their possession, the item starts to show clear signs of deterioration until it eventually breaks completely, long before the typical life expectancy.
+After a short while in their possession, the item shows clear signs of deterioration until it eventually breaks completely, long before the typical life expectancy.

 The Average Casual ATV Rider